MicrosoftDocs/azure-aks-docs/articles/aks/concepts-network-isolated.md

 A network isolated cluster doesn't require any egress traffic beyond the VNet through cluster bootstrapping by its nature.
 While Azure Firewall helps restrict ingress and egress traffic between the cluster and external networks per the firewall configurations.

-### Do I need to set-up any allowlist endpoints for the network isolated cluster to work?
+### Do I need to set up any allowlist endpoints for the network isolated cluster to work?

-No, you don't need to set-up any network rules for network isolated cluster as it doesn't require any outbound traffic during the node bootstrapping stage.
+No, you don't need to set up any network rules for network isolated cluster as it doesn't require any outbound traffic during the node bootstrapping stage.

 ### Can I manually upgrade packages to upgrade node pool image?